00f2ff/file-api-exercise/README.md

 ### Running the Server
 1. Enter `chmod a+rx run.sh` to make `run.sh` into an executable
 2. `run.sh` takes an absolute filepath as a parameter (no quotes).
-Run something like `run.sh /Users/Duncan` to start the server.
+Run something like `./run.sh /Users/Duncan` to start the server.

 `run.sh` sets the filepath parameter as an environment variable.
 The variable then gets picked up by the `docker-compose` and inserted into the app's